xperrylinn/cellular-automata-molecular-dynamics/bin/README.md

 # Creator:  Kevin Fong
 #
 This directory contains only executable binary files.
 The  Makefile in this directory will execute executables in this subdirectory.
-C++ Programs in the ../tests and the ../examples subdirectories create binary files that should be stored in this subdirectory.
+C++ Programs in the ../tests subdirectory create binary files that should be stored in this subdirectory.

 PATH ROOT_DIR/bin
     Files: